abrookins/WrapToColumn/README.md

 # Wrap to Column: an Intellij Plugin

-This plugin wraps selected text or, if no text is selected, the current line to the column width specified in the editor's "Right Margin (columns)" setting.

-**Versions newer than 1.0** respect language-specific right column settings (assuming your version of Intellij-based editor supports that feature).

-**Versions newer than 1.1.0** allow you to specify a column width that overrides the current language setting and global column setting.
-See the "Settings" section for more details.

-This is a replacement for the Fill Paragraph command, which doesn't work for me.
+This plugin wraps text to a maximum line width, as defined in the section "Setting the maximum line width."
+It is intended as a replacement for the `gq` command in Vim and `fill-paragraph` in Emacs.

+## Provided actions

+Two commands are provided:

+* Wrap Line to Column: Wraps selected text or the current line if no text is selected.
+This is useful for IdeaVim users who wish to pair the command with motions like `vip` (select current paragraph).

+* Wrap Paragraph to Column: Wraps the paragraph in which the cursor appears.
+  Selected text is ignored (no selection is needed).

+## Setting the maximum line width

+The maximum width of wrapped text is based on one of the following settings, in this order of priority:

+* The "Right margin override" setting found in the Wrap to Column settings panel

+* The right column setting configured for the language of the currently active editor tab

+* The editor's default right column setting

 ## Installing

 Install the plugin from an Intellij editor (like Intellij Ultimate, PyCharm, etc.) inside the Preferences -> Plugins window.

 ### From the plugin repository